AS in Paralegal Studies

 Prospective A.S. students with fewer than 30 transferrable credits from other colleges will be considered for admission based upon their transferrable credits from other colleges with a minimum GPA of 2.0, high school transcripts or GED scores and their professional work experience and/or desire to pursue paralegal education.
-If out of high school less than five years, SAT scores must also be provided.

 How to Apply for Admission